-Members of committees will be nominated by the Council.
-The Institute’s President, the Deputy President and the Treasurer shall be ex-officio members of all committees.
+Members of committees will be nominated by either the Council or through an application process of merit.
+The Institute’s President, the Deputy President and the Treasurer shall be ex-officio members of all committees and oversee activities and standards.

 Council may appoint one or more of its number as chair and/or secretary of any such committee.

-Three members of a committee shall form a quorum.
+There needs to be a minimum of Three members to form a committee.

-The Council may establish a sub-committee to co-ordinate the work of the Institute in a particular local area if it determines that it is in the interests of Members resident or working there.
+The Council may establish a committee to co-ordinate the work of the Institute in a particular local area if it determines that it is in the interests of Members resident or working there.

-Members of such local sub-committees will be nominated by the Council or elected with the approval of the Council from among the Members in the area concerned.
-A chairman, secretary and/or treasurer may be appointed or elected to the local sub-committee in such manner as the Council may deem fit.
+Members of such local committees will be nominated by the Council or elected with the approval of the Council from among the Members in the area concerned.
+A chairperson, secretary and/or treasurer may be appointed or elected to the local committee in such manner as the Council may deem fit.
+The chairperson is required to attend the council meetings during the active period and report monthly on their actives and benefit to date.

+The Committee will have clear fiscal rules with a budget allocated to them by the Council.

+Any committee formed will be subject to a clear framework of purpose detailed its activities and purposes.

+The committee will make clear its roles and responsibilities and any officers appointed, including a set requirement of meetings required.

-At the close of each financial year the chair of a committee or sub-committee shall submit to the Council a full statement of any receipts, payments and liabilities and shall account to the Institute Treasurer for any balance in their possession.
+At the close of each financial year the chair of a committee or shall submit to the Council a full statement of any receipts, payments and liabilities and shall account to the Institute Treasurer for any balance in their possession.

 Financial Accounting